oasislabs/oasis.js/docs/getting-started.rst

 =========================

 The gateway-client provides the minimal set of features for interacting with services through an Oasis gateway.
-TODO: link to a doc on the developer-gateway.

 It includes